Relocation expenses reimbursed No

 - Knowledge of Equipment Assembly, Installation, Repair, etc.

 - Knowledge of Materials

-The work requires frequent walking, standing, pushing of carts, bending, and stooping, and squatting.
+Physical Effort: The work requires frequent walking, standing, pushing of carts, bending and stooping.
 Frequent arm and leg movements are required when operating a tractor and equipment controls to compensate for terrain features.
 The incumbent often lifts and handles heavy equipment attachments when connecting them to tractors.
-The incumbent often lifts heavy objects weighing up to 50 pounds while loading and unloading cargo, and movement of headstones.
+The incumbent lifts objects weighing up to 50 pounds while loading and unloading cargo.
 Heavy physical effort is used by the incumbent in constantly reaching, bending, turning and moving hand, arms, feet and legs to operate heavy duty tampers.
 Considerable strain can be caused by the constant vibration, jerking and jolting of the tampers in setting headstones and tamping graves.

-Works outside and is occasionally exposed to bad weather condition while loading and unloading vehicles.
-Drives in all types of traffic and weather and is exposed to the possibility of serious accidents.
-The incumbent is subject to cuts, bruises, strains, and broken bones.
+Working Conditions: Works outside and is occasionally exposed to bad weather condition while loading and unloading vehicles.
+Due to driving in all types of traffic and weather and is exposed to the possibility of serious accidents.
+The incumbent is subject to cuts, bruises, and broken bones.